 We have implemented actions worldwide to protect water resources and ecosystems.
-For example, we have been conducting waterside nature observation events from 2005.
-Through this activity, many people aim to reaffirm the rich nature and increase the interest in the environment.
-And, we launched a project to preserve water-resource forests in Japan in 2010.
-Currently, we have conducted forest preservation activities in 9 districts (Total 132.5 ha) and held forest preservation events.
-These activities are conducted at sites around the world, and their progress is assessed based on the measurable indicators.
+For example, we have been conducting waterside nature observation events from 2005, and we launched a project to preserve water-resource forests in Japan in 2010.
+Currently, we have conducted forest preservation activities in 9 districts (Total 126.59 ha) and held forest preservation events.
+These progresses are assessed based on the measurable indicators.
 For example, % of on-site area managed as habitat compared to on-site area, Number of events/participants focused on environmental conservation/education, etc. We recognize these activities were succeeded when KPI scores of the activities are more than 100% compared to those in previous year.
 Through efforts of this kind, we are working to expand our quantitative contributions to the achievement of our long-term vision "In balance with nature" for 2050 and beyond.
-Currently, an international index for quantitative evaluation has not been established, so we are using the water withdrawal reduction target as an index for evaluating progress.
-The threshold of success is a 35% reduction by 2020.
-Although we were unable to achieve the target due to COVID-19, we have achieved it since 2017, and we believe that the overall trend is steadily approaching our vision.
+Currently, an international index for quantitative evaluation has not been established, so we are using the rate of facilities participating in "The Bridgestone In Harmony with Nature - Promoting Biodiversity Program" is used as an indicator.
+Through the program, the Group encourages all manufacturing facilities across the globe to promote activities to conserve biodiversity including water-related issues.
+The threshold of success is a 100% facility participation by 2022.
+In 2021, 141 manufacturing facilities participated in this program.